 Our programs offer the challenge of a stimulating and rewarding career.
 Paul Mitchell The School - Pasadena is fully equipped to meet all the demands of modern hair, skin and nail care, while at the same time providing a high-tech atmosphere and attitude for progressive personal development.
-The 11,560 square-foot facility includes a student lounge and lockers, client reception and work areas, management offices, private classrooms, workstations, and equipment.
+The 12,367 square-foot facility includes a student lounge and lockers, client reception and work areas, management offices, private classrooms, workstations, and equipment.

-Paul Mitchell The School - Pasadena has wheel chair ramps within the school from Phase II to Phase I and Color bar and the rest of the higher ground, where classroom are located.
+Paul Mitchell The School - Pasadena has wheel chair ramps within the school from Phase Two to Phase One and to the Color Bar as well as the rest of the higher ground, where classroom are located.